Russtopia/bacillus/README.md

 ## Larger Installations

 To keep different categories of jobs logically separated and more manageable, consider grouping similar jobs together into the same launch script, and define a separate one for each such group (ie., daily builds vs. weekly builds vs. test jobs vs. git-triggered commit checks ...).
 Just change the endpoints specified in each copy of the launch script and the server port so each instance has its own web pages and bacill&mu;s daemon.
 They can all run within the same install tree if one wants, or separately; the tool does not enforce any specific policy.

+## Access Control

+If launched with the ```--auth``` option, bacill&mu;s gates access to all served content via HTTP basic auth.
+Over plain HTTP this doesn't offer any real security, but running behind a reverse proxy (the recommended configuration), the HTML UI for manually triggering jobs, viewing status and artifacts, and controlling soft and hard shutdowns -- as well as git/SCM triggered endpoint actions to run jobs -- are all protected from unauthorized use.
+See the AUTH options in the example bacillus_launch.sh.

+For scripts and SCM hooks, to trigger an endpoint (job) via eg. ```wget``` or ```curl```, an initial login request must first be made to the bacill&mu;s server, which will reply with an HTTP basic auth challenge and the text ```Auth Required```.
+Subsequent requests made with the proper username:password then can proceed.
+See bacillus_launch.sh for more information.

 ## Example Run